juanmercadoit/terraform/terraform-eks/README.md

-# terraform
+# Terraform

-# Infrastructure As Code for AWS.
+# Infrastructure As Code for AWS. :rocket:
 * In this repository you can find evolutive code for only test enviroment or POC's.
 * Please, don´t implement in to Production.
+* There aren´t modules in this step.

 ## Todo List.